Veeresh-HB/Veeresh-HB/README.md

 # 💫 About Me:
 # 👋 Hi, I'm Veeresh<br><br>I'm a Software Engineer at Capgemini with a passion for building innovative solutions and exploring new technologies.
 Passionate about leveraging cloud technology and automation to drive innovation and efficiency.
-Hands on experience in automating complex processes to enhance productivity and accuracy.<br><br>- 🔭 Currently working as Test Analyst/Business Analyst (Associate Consultant)<br>- 🌱 Proficient in Power BI, with hands-on experience in creating dynamic dashboards, data modeling, and implementing DAX formulas for enhanced analytical capabilities<br>- 💬 Ask me about: VBA, Excel Macros, SQL, Power BI, DAX<br>
+Hands on experience in automating complex processes to enhance productivity and accuracy.<br><br>- 🔭 Currently working as Test Analyst/Business Analyst (Associate Consultant)<br>- 🌱 <br>- 💬 Ask me about: VBA, Excel Macros, RPA<br>

 ## 🌐 Socials: